IBM/omxware-getting-started/Virulence-Analysis/methodology/README.md

 ## Environment

-We used a 56 core virtual machine using Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz, ~250GB RAM, and 2TB SAN drive for storage
+We used a 56 core virtual machine leveraging Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz, ~250GB RAM, and 2TB SAN drive for storage

 ## Python